Cooling a Qubit using n Others: Setting Illustrative Example

 \section{Setting \& Illustrative Example}

 \textit{What does it mean to cool a qubit}?
 The state of a qubit always has a well defined temperature.
-This is due to qubit states always being describable by a Gibbs state with respect to aHamiltonian $H = E_g\ketbra{g}{g} + E_e\ketbra{e}{e}$ at inverse temperature $\beta$, where $T$ is the temperature and $k_B$ is the Boltzmann constant.
+This is due to qubit states always being describable by a Gibbs state with respect to a Hamiltonian $H = E_g\ketbra{g}{g} + E_e\ketbra{e}{e}$ at inverse temperature $\beta$, where $T$ is the temperature and $k_B$ is the Boltzmann constant.
 The goal of cooling can be rephrased as increasing the ground state population of the qubit, which effectively lowers $T$ when $H$ is fixed.
-As such, we may at points also refer to qubits with larger energy gaps as being ``\textit{colder}'', with this alluding to a lower effective temperature with respect to the qubit with the smallest energy gap.
+As such, we may, at points, also refer to qubits with larger energy gaps as being ``\textit{colder}'', with this alluding to a lower effective temperature with respect to the qubit with the smallest energy gap.
+Using this approach, one can apply the results we present to qubits in general states by \emph{mathematically} assigning such a Hamiltonian to the individual system and machine qubits.
 Throughout the work, without loss of generality, we take $\hbar = 1$ and fix the computational basis to be $\ketbra{g}{g} = \ketbra{0}{0}, \ketbra{e}{e} = \ketbra{1}{1}$.
-We denote the partition function of $\tau_\beta$ as $\mathcal{Z} = \textrm{tr}\{e^{-\beta H}\}$ and when working with bit strings use superscripts e.g. $i^n \in \{0,1\}^{\times n}$ to denote the length of a string and subscripts e.g. $i_2$ in $i_1i_2i_3$, to denote the position of the index of a bit.
+We denote the partition function of $\tau_\beta$ as $\mathcal{Z} = \textrm{tr}\{e^{-\beta H}\}$ and when working with bit strings use superscripts, e.g., $i^n \in \{0,1\}^{\times n}$ to denote the length of a string and subscripts e.g. $i_2$ in $i_1i_2i_3$, to denote the position of the index of a bit.

 Before introducing the general case we present an expository example.
 Consider three qubits, all with $\beta~=~1$: a system qubit, $\tau_S = \frac{1}{1+e^{\omega}}(\ketbra{0}{0} + e^{-\omega}\ketbra{1}{1})$, and two machine qubits, $\tau_{M_1} = \frac{1}{1+e^{- \gamma_1}}(\ketbra{0}{0} + e^{-\gamma_1}\ketbra{1}{1})$ and $\tau_{M_2} = \frac{1}{1+e^{-\gamma_2}}(\ketbra{0}{0} + e^{-\gamma_2}\ketbra{1}{1})$.
 We assume that $\omega \leq \gamma_1 \leq \gamma_2$, such that $M_2$ could be colder than $M_1$ that could be colder than $S$.
 Such an ordering is always possible if one aims to cool the hottest qubit $S$.
 We now seek to understand \textit{by how much can $S$ be cooled via a joint unitary on $S, M_1$, and $M_2$ for different $M_1$ and $M_2$, and what operations are required to achieve this cooling}?